 Yellowing cucumber leaves can be an early sign of big problems.
 While this issue might not seem like a big deal, it could actually be a sign that your plant is starting to experience some sort of stress.
 Here are five potential reasons why your cucumber leaves might be turning yellow.

 5 Main Reasons Cucumber Leaves Turn Yellow

 Cucumber leaves can turn yellow for several different reasons including diseases, pests damage, root rot, overwatering, and nutrient deficiencies.
-It’s important to identify the cause in order to take appropriate steps for treatment and prevention, so we can fix yellow cucumber leaves.
+It’s important to identify the cause in order to take appropriate steps for treatment and prevention, so we can fix the issue.

 When a cucumber plant begins to turn yellow, the cucumbers themselves can quickly follow suit, and then the cucumber harvest time will be significantly delayed.

 If your cucumbers have white spots on their leaves then they may have been infected with powdery mildew which will need to be treated with fungicide or organic pest control.

 Cucumber plants are heavy feeders, needing a lot of nutrients and water.

 If your cucumber plants have a yellow edge on the leaves it could mean that they are not getting enough of certain nutrients, namely nitrogen, iron, or calcium.